 - Freight rates should be sensitive to short-run market conditions.
 Freight rates reflect both present market and future expectations

-- Exceptional events such as wars, political event, embargoes, closure of canals generate significant increases in freight rates when present stock of ships is highly utilized
+- Exceptional events such as wars, political event, embargoes, closure of canals generate significant increases in freight rates when the present stock of ships is highly utilized

-In period between 1947-1984, based on a notional value of 100 for 1965, without inflation effects, later shipping booms would look larger and the earlier shipping booms look smaller.
+In the period between 1947-1984, based on a notional value of 100 for 1965, without inflation effects, later shipping booms would look larger and the earlier shipping booms look smaller.
 There are substantial periods of demand growth in which freight rates do not fluctuate all that dramatically.
 In these flat periods:

 - Plenty of ship capacity available to meet any increase in demand

 - Expansion of demand is matched by the correct expansion of capacity, brought about by accurate expectations generating the correct level of ordering

 Shipping spikes are generated by external events that are not completely anticipated by the shipping market.
 Shipping spikes are generated by external events such as wars or war-related events.
 For example, the 1973 shipping crises.
 Growth in demand for shipping services was very high in the late 1960s and early 1970s.
 Many shipowners ordered new large ships.
 However, in September 1973, the shipping boom came to a halt with the six-day Arab-Israeli war.
 Suez Canal closed and the Arab oil embargo on countries seen as pro-Israel triggered a 400% rise in the price of crude oil delivered a huge shock to the Western economies that had been previously growing quite rapidly.
 Western economies’ growth faltered and income fell in 1974.
 Lower economic growth means lower growth in the demand for shipping.